-Managing discovery of Linux subscriptions - Amazon License Manager
+Configure Linux subscription discovery - Amazon License Manager

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-You can manage the discovery of Linux subscriptions using the License Manager console.
-When you enable discovery of Linux subscriptions for the Amazon Web Services Regions you specify, you can optionally extend this discovery to your accounts in Amazon Organizations.
-If you no longer want to track subscription utilization, you can also disable discovery.
+You can configure discovery of Linux subscriptions through the License Manager console, the Amazon CLI, the License Manager Linux subscription API, or the associated SDKs.
+When you activate discovery of Linux subscriptions for the Amazon Web Services Regions you specify, you can optionally extend discovery to your accounts in Amazon Organizations.
+If you no longer want to track subscription utilization, you can also deactivate discovery.

 Note